Field test: tracking indoor and outdoor

 Specification of the tracking field test

 In the field test NB-IoT was deactivated and only GSM was used.
 The SIM card is a roaming SIM able to connect to different networks in one country.
 This avoids radio blackouts.
 During the journey, a connection was always established even in the underground car park and basement.
 In order to optimize the energy consumption, the location was sent every 10 minutes when the antenna was moving and every 24 hours when stationary.
 The location is preferably determined using GNSS and if this is not possible cell location is used.
 Elbstack from Hamburg developed the data processing and the cloud server.
 My task was the specification and the report after the trip.
 The experiences will flow into the further development of the akorIoT SensPRO and into customized devices.
-When and why which data will be collected and transferred I could wish for.
 The basis was my IoT M2M Cookbook.
 The book describes in detail how to develop a tracking device or a wireless sensor.
 The goal was achieved and even exceeded in some respects.
 The user interface of the cloud server is largely self-explanatory.
 With a few clicks or entries you can extend or limit the time period for the measured values.
 As it is web-based, this can also be done on the go with a smartphone.
 Enjoy reading on for the travel report of the akorIoT SensPRO.

 Delivery of the tracker by TNT – 27th – 30th of September